mc17uulm/email-protect/readme.txt

 [https://github.com/mc17uulm/wp-mail-crypter](https://github.com/mc17uulm/wp-mail-crypter)

 == Installation ==
-1. Download zip and upload via wordpress installer, or search in plugins menu for "Mail Crypter" and install plugin
+1. Download zip and upload via wordpress installer, or search in plugins menu for "Mail Encrypter" and install plugin
 2. Activated plugin
-3. Add `[mail_crypt]` shortcode on your pages and posts as shown in the description
+3. Add `[mail_encrypt]` shortcode on your pages and posts as shown in the description

 == Screenshots ==
 1. You can encrypt your mail address directly in the menu